Register to Vote

 - More information about electoral registers

-- What are the contact details for the Electoral Registration Officer?
+- Contact details for the Electoral Registration Officer?

 - What about Postal or Proxy Voting?